eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 In our `tests` folder, we have a file called `api.robot`.
 Let's open that up.

 > The file resources `../resources/bad_flask_app.robot`.
 That import is only used with `Browser`
 > library.
-If you're the exercises with `RESTinstance`, the import can be safely ignored.
+If you're doing the exercises with `RESTinstance`, the import can be safely ignored.
 Running the
 > suite with an empty resource file will log a warning, but will not affect the outcome of the exercise.

 <details>